Why You Shouldn’t Use CRM Software

 Using different metrics and goals you can create dashboards which reflect the status and progress of the whole sales team and/or personal dashboards for each team member.
 Add your KPIs and other metrics, a quick view of your calendar, tasks and meetings, set personal and team goals and see the real-time status.

-REPORTS allow you to easily analyse data to make better business decisions.
+REPORTS allow you to easily analyze data to make better business decisions.
 Getting a complete overview of the visual sales pipeline or assessing the time allocation from work reports can make your team’s everyday work much more productive.
-As all processes are standardised and data entries unified in the system, it is easy to filter, combine, and analyse the necessary information.
+As all processes are standardized and data entries unified in the system, it is easy to filter, combine, and analyze the necessary information.